Swan Song Review

 Robert McCammon’s writing in this book is outstanding.
 I was engaged through the entire thing.
 It takes little time to fall in love with some characters or grow to loathe others.
 The war waged between good and evil in these pages feels so real; not forced.
 Those who are good are not so innately but make tough choices to try to maintain their humanity and do what they believe is right.
 They behave as unselfishly as possible given the circumstances but are still human, with all the flavors of weakness that includes.
 The bad people, the evil, are not mere caricatures.
 They have agendas and desires, inner voices that lead them subtly and slowly down a hellish path.
 Here, we don’t have evil for evil’s sake simply to give the good opposition; we find broken people too weak to overcome their evil with goodness, too miserable and frightened to resist their selfishness and personal goals.

-The inclusion of wildlife and how the creatures that remain adept to nuclear winter is amazing.
+The inclusion of wildlife and how the creatures that remain adapt to nuclear winter is amazing.
 McCammon does a wonderful, masterful job of illustrating the sources of food left for survivors in a nuclear fallout, as well as the weather conditions and showing what mutations may be possible (or perhaps probable).
-There are beasts with additional heads and limbs, people with bald, burn-scarred heads, and radioactive snow that can used as a water source but not without consequences and side effects.
+There are beasts with additional heads and limbs, people with bald, burn-scarred heads, and radioactive snow that can be used as a water source but not without consequences and side effects.

 The descriptions and narration are wonderful.
 I will be reading more McCammon and lamenting that I have waited so long to discover him.